tegos/laravel-action-and-service-guideline/1-article.md

 Actions and Services have streamlined my Laravel development, balancing simplicity and scalability.
 Actions encapsulate operations, while Services provide reusable logic, creating a maintainable codebase.
-Yeah, it's an "opinionated" approach, but it works for my crew.
-It's opinionated, sure-but it works for my crew.
+It's opinionated, sure - but it works for my crew.
 Take it, tweak it, or toss it, whatever fits your vibe.
 Check the full guidelines on [GitHub](https://github.com/tegos/laravel-action-and-service-guideline).
 Give it a try on your next Laravel project.
 Drop your hot takes in the comments!